brainlife/docs/docs/tutorial/diffusion-preprocessing.md

 1) Perform mrtrix3 preprocessing on the DWI data.
 2) In the processes tab, click 'Submit App', search for 'Fit DKI', and then click the app card
 3) Select inputs and configuration parameters
-	a.
-For the 'dwi' input, select the preprocessed dMRI iamge from step 1
+	* For the 'dwi' input, select the preprocessed dMRI iamge from step 1
-	b.
-Leave the 'mask' field empty.
+	* Leave the 'mask' field empty.
-	c.
-Leave all the other parameters as is.
+	* Leave all the other parameters as is.
-	d.
-Select the 'Archive all output datasets when finished' box
+	* Select the 'Archive all output datasets when finished' box
 4) Click submit
 5) Once results finish, visualize the results by clicking the eye icon next to the output dataset and choose 'fsleyes' as the viewer